-You may withdraw from the school at any time.
-You will receive a pro rata refund if you have completed 60% or less of the scheduled clock hours in your program through your last date of attendance.
+You may withdraw from the school at any time and receive a pro rata refund if you have completed 60 percent or less of the scheduled days in your program through the last day of attendance.
+Any refund due will be paid within 45 days of withdrawal.